boldbi/boldbi-kubernetes/docs/FAQ/how-deploy-bold-bi-in-eks-using-network-load-balancer-with-ssl-certificate-from-acm.md

 ## Install Chart

 For the Helm chart, you need to craft a `values.yaml` file.
-So download the values.yaml file from [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/helm/custom-values/eks-values.yaml) and make needed changes based on your cluster provider.
+So download the values.yaml file from [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/main/helm/custom-values/eks-values.yaml) make the required changes.

-The following table allows you to craft the values.yaml file with required values for Bold BI deployment. so please read the description carefully and enter the values in values.yaml file.
+The following table allows you to craft the values.yaml file with required values for Bold BI deployment.
+So, please read the description carefully and enter the values in values.yaml file.

 <br/>